elcoruco/reverse-geojson/README.md

 # reverse-geojson
 Reverse geojson generated with mapshaper to use it with d3.

-Using d3 to plot a geojson from an INEGI or INE map can be complicated.
-If a tool like [mapshaper](https://mapshaper.org) is used to convert the .shp documents to .json, they will have the vertices in a different order than d3 requires to graph them correctly.
+Using d3 to plot a geojson from an INEGI<sup>*</sup> or INE<sup>**</sup> map can be complicated.
+If a tool like [mapshaper](https://mapshaper.org) is used to convert the shape (.shp) documents to  geojson, they will have the vertices in a different order than d3 requires to graph them correctly.

-To use it, you have to import the library, and pass it a geojson to correct the order in which its coordinates are arranged(clockwise)
+To use it, you have to import the library, and pass it a geojson to correct the order in which its coordinates are arranged(clockwise).
+It also supports an array of points.

 ```
 // import the method